kmch/arrau/README.md

 - finding isosurfaces and other interfaces,
 - creating masks based on logical conditions,
 - data normalisation, filtering and Fourier analysis.

+There might be a substantial overlap with the `xarray` package which contains many other features not needed in seismic applications.